Alpine Tips

 2. Tie one end of your climbing rope to this anchor.

-3. Tie a friction knot (prusik, klemheist, etc.) onto the fixed line, and clip the friction knot to your belay loop with a locking carabiner.
-You can use Grigri for this, but they can start to slide under mild load, so I prefer a friction hitch.)
+3. Tie a friction hitch (prusik, klemheist, or autoblock) to the fixed line, and clip the friction hitch to your belay loop with a locking carabiner.
+(You can use Grigri for this, but they can slide under mild load, so I prefer a friction hitch.)

-4. Walk to about 2 meters from the cliff edge, sliding the friction hitch / Grigri along the rope as you walk.
-Then, pull up about 3 meters of slack rope, tie a figure eight on a bight, and clip this with a locking carabiner to your belay loop.
+4. Walk to about 2 meters from the cliff edge, sliding the friction hitch along the rope as you walk.
+Then, pull up about 3 meters of slack rope, tie a figure eight or overhand on a bight, and clip this with a locking carabiner to your belay loop.
 The friction knot allows you to walk out to an exposed area under a self belay.
-The figure eight back up is there in case the friction hitch / Grigri fails in any way.
+The bight knot backup is there in case the friction hitch fails in any way.
 With this simple rig, you can work at the edge of a cliff fully protected from falling.

 If you’re building a toprope anchor, after the anchor is built, simply pass the free end of your fixed safety line through the master point carabiner, and drop it to the ground.
 Then walk away from the cliff edge (still attached to your safety line) to a secure area, untie the end of the fixed rope, and toss it to the ground.
 The rope should be through your anchor and both ends should be on the ground, ready to climb.